nrfconnect/sdk-nrf/doc/nrf/external_comp/bt_fast_pair.rst

 It is even possible to combine multiple technologies in a single product to improve the user experience.

 The `Fast Pair Device Feature Requirements for Locator Tags`_ documentation defines the Fast Pair requirements for the locator tag use case.
-If your product is targeting the locator tag use case, you must configure your application according to these requirements.
+If your product is targeting the locator tag use case, you must enable the :kconfig:option:`CONFIG_BT_FAST_PAIR_USE_CASE_LOCATOR_TAG` Kconfig option that automatically selects the appropriate Fast Pair configuration according to the use case requirements.
-Enable the mandatory Fast Pair features and extensions using the appropriate Kconfig options in your application's configuration.
+This Kconfig option activates the necessary Fast Pair features and extensions while restricting the unsupported ones.
 For the reference configuration of the `Fast Pair Device Feature Requirements for Locator Tags`_  specification, see the :ref:`fast_pair_locator_tag` sample.

 The `Fast Pair Device Feature Requirements for Locator Tags`_ documentation refers to the `Fast Pair Locator Tag Specific Guidelines`_ section from the FMDN Accessory specification.